Argentine wine

 Argentina is the fifth largest producer of wine in the world.
-Argentine wine, as with some aspects of Argentine cuisine, has its roots in Spain.
+Argentine wine, as with some aspects of Argentine cuisine, has its roots in colonial Spain, as well in the subsequent large Spanish and Italian immigration which installed its mass consumption.
 During the Spanish colonization of the Americas, vine cuttings were brought to Santiago del Estero in 1557, and the cultivation of the grape and wine production stretched first to neighboring regions, and then to other parts of the country.